Algarve in Winter. Discover why you should go (Update 2024)

 Wild Flowers

 The best time to see the flowers in full bloom is in spring, from March to May.
-But when we were there in February the fields and cliffs were already covered with wildflowers.
+However, in February we saw fields and cliffs covered with wildflowers too.

 Birds were also busy doing their business till late in the afternoon.
 During the 7 Hanging Valley hike we heard many birds chirping between the bushes.